ctodd/star-story-evaluator/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory:
+3. Create a `.env` file in the root directory (r copy from .env.example):
    ```
    # API Provider: BEDROCK or ANTHROPIC (defaults to BEDROCK)
    API_PROVIDER=BEDROCK